-424. As is abundantly clear from the narrative in Chapter 6, the Department failed to give appropriate or timely notice of the offending of X to all of the parents of children at the metropolitan school.
+- 424. As is abundantly clear from the narrative in Chapter 6, the Department failed to give appropriate or timely notice of Mark Harvey's offending to all of the parents of children at the Largs Bay Primary School.
 The only notice given to parents was the letter dated 3 December 2010 sent home to parents who had children in the OSHC service.
-For the reasons given in the next section of this report, the letter of 3 December 2010 was wholly inadequate.

-425. Initially, at the time when X had just been arrested and charged, it might have been appropriate for the Department to take the view that, as the only children who had been in regular and frequent contact with X were the children in the OSHC service, it was appropriate only to inform the parents of those children.1 It would be reasonable to conclude that they would be the group of children who might have been most at risk.
-However, once X had been committed for trial, there was no reason why the Department should not have instructed the principal of the school to inform parents of all children at the school of that fact.

-426. X was committed for trial on 15 June 2011.
+For the reasons given in the next section of this report, the letter of 3 December 2010 was wholly inadequate. - 425.
+Initially, at the time when Harvey had just been arrested and charged, it might have been appropriate for the Department to take the view that, as the only children who had been in regular and frequent contact with Harvey were the children in the OSHC service, it was appropriate only to inform the parents of those children.1 It would be reasonable to conclude that they would be the group of children who might have been most at risk.
+However, once Harvey had been committed for trial, there was no reason why the Department should not have instructed the principal of the school to inform parents of all children at the school of that fact. - 426.
+Mark Harvey was committed for trial on 15 June 2011.
 He was arraigned in the District Court on 18 July 2011.
 On 29 August 2011, he pleaded guilty and was convicted and remanded for sentence.
 He was not sentenced until 9 February 2012.
 A number of factors caused the delay between 29 August and 9 February 2012.
 It is unnecessary to examine them.
-On 21